DmitryPustovit/Floppy-Clicker-SAO/docs/assembly_guides/rev-1-0.md

       - The bottom pad is GND.
     - Optional pins can be installed.
       - *3.2v can be used for powering the SAO independently if desired.*
+    - Using the doubled sided tape provided, stick the battery holder onto the back of the board.
     - **TODO: Insert Photos Here**

 6. **Install SAO Headers**